tomasmcguinness/zigbee-nrf-flow-and-return-temperature-sensor/README.md

-# Zigbee F.A.R.T.
-Sensor (Flow and Return Temperature) on nRF52840
+# Zigbee Flow and Return Temperature Sensor on nRF52840

 A Zigbee Sensor designed to monitor flow and return temperatures.
 The sensor provides two temperature sensor probes in a single unit.
-It can be used to monitor a boiler's flow and return temperatures or the different between the tails of a radiator.
+It can be used to monitor a boiler's flow and return temperatures or the difference between the tails of a radiator.

 It uses two NTC Thermistors, which can be attached to the flow and return pipes on whatever you wish to measure; radiator tails, boiler flow and return, hot water cylinder.